 Watch the video and share your thoughts!

 If you’re preparing your house for the market and you’ve found that you have a lot of stuff and aren’t sure what to do with it, we can provide you with a list of places to donate or sell your extra belongings.
-Today, however, let’s take a virtual walk-through of a home and discuss my tips for how to prepare each space to make it look its best.
+Today, however, let’s take a virtual walk-through of a home and discuss my tips for how to declutter each space to make it look its best.
 (See the walk-through in the video above).

 - Kitchen.
 Be sure to clean off your workspaces, organize drawers and cabinets, remove fridge magnets, clear off the window sills, stage the shelves, organize the pantry, and clean out the oven and fridge.

-– Closets and storage areas.
-One way to prepare these areas is to minimize the number of coats and accessories you keep in them.
+- Closets and storage areas.
+One way to declutter these areas is to minimize the number of coats and accessories you keep in them.
 Sort through the items in your closets and let go of anything you no longer need, want, or use.
 Also, consider keeping seasonal clothes in vacuum-packed bags and seasonal shoes in plastic bins in the attic or basement if space is an issue.

 - Home office.
 Tidy up any paperwork with letter holders and trays, box up anything you don’t need and store it elsewhere, keep desk surfaces as clear as possible, and be sure to organize your drawers, cabinets, and shelves.